shenqtao/seal_SGX/csmod/README.md

 As the first step before the communication, the server needs to get the homomorphic encryption key configuration, and the private key (after a remote attestation is performed and the key agreement is established).

-### Future work

-Support more HME schemes, at least supporting one GPU-based HME scheme implementation

 ### Status
 - [X] Communication established.
 - [X] Data transfer success.